How to apply for Improving Public Access

 Along with the information you complete online you will also need to supply additional documents which must include:

-- a map or maps clearly showing the location of the site, the specific location of all the capital items and works you propose to carry out, the sections of path to be improved and where facilities are to be installed
+- a map or maps clearly showing the location of the site, the specific location of all the capital items and works you propose to carry out, the sections of path to be improved and where facilities are to be installed, all clearly labelled and numbered

-- a map or maps showing the relevant access context – for instance any existing core paths, other local paths, key access / arrival points (e.g. car parks), and long-distance paths, key features of interest, destinations such as a viewpoint, historic feature, loch shores, etc
+- a map or maps showing the relevant local access context – for instance any existing local paths, core paths, right of way, longer distance paths, arrival points (e.g. car parks), any features of points of public interest eg viewpoints, historic feature and loch shores.
+Ensure you show how these fit with or link to your proposed access improvements

-- a detailed list of the capital works and items proposed – this must include a specification of the lengths and the widths in metres of all proposed paths works, bridges and boardwalks (and the cubic metres of any proposed gabions)
+- a detailed itemised list of the capital works and items proposed – this must include lengths and widths in metres of all proposed paths works, bridges and boardwalks (also note these are to be presented in the application as square metres) and for gabion basket retaining walls measurements in cubic metres.
+Item numbers should correspond with those labelled and numbered on the supporting map(s)

-- documents that, as appropriate, describe and explain the benefits which the proposal will bring to path connectivity and other local objectives, and how it will add value for the locality.
-(Note that as part of the application assessment process the above maps and supporting information will be copied to your local access authority staff for information / verification)
+- any documents, such as an access plan, that describe and explain the benefits of the proposal such as connectivity, meeting local objectives, and how it will add value (Note that as part of the application assessment process the maps and supporting information will be copied to your local authority or National Park Authority access staff for information / verification)

 - any relevant forms, for example, Contractual Licence, Landlord Declaration Form, Shared Boundary Agreement etc. These documents must be complete, signed and in effect when you submit your application – see Occupancy of Land

-- any supporting evidence for the scoring criteria
+- any additional evidence that shows how the proposal meets the scoring criteria

 5. Submit your application